 The chapel at Clumber Park is no ordinary country house chapel, rather it is an independent building of the size and proportions of a large parish church, and one of considerable elaboration which was raised and furnished at prodigious expense by the 7th Duke of Newcastle.

-Upon its establishment the Seventh Duke invited all who lived and worked on the estate to worship in the Chapel, wishing for everyone to be able to share in his devotion should they want to.
-Today the Chapel takes on more the form of parish church than private Chapel, with thanks to support from Worksop Priory services are held here every Sunday at 11:30am.
-For those eligible baptisms, marriages and funerals can even be held in the Chapel.
+After periods of closure, vital restoration work and maintenance, today with support from Worksop Priory services are held here every Sunday at 11:30am.
+For those eligible baptisms, marriages and funerals can be held in the Chapel.
 For more information please contact our Chapel & Collections officer Ellen Ryan on 01909 544909 or email: Ellen.Ryan@nationaltrust.org.uk.

 The Chapel is open between March - January every year.